Great Ocean Road & Beyond Road Trip [ST-RT1866]

 Optional Day Tour (Not Included) - Rocks Aboriginal Dreaming Tour

 Discover the natural and cultural history of Sydney through the eyes of the Aboriginal people who have lived here for thousands of years.
-Explore The Rocks, Sydney’s historic harbor precinct, on a guided walking tour uncovering the authentic Aboriginal heritage of Sydney Harbour, and learn how modern Aboriginal people maintain their cultural practices in such a dynamic global city.
+Explore The Rocks, Sydney’s historic harbor precinct, on a guided walking tour uncovering the authentic Aboriginal heritage of Sydney Harbour and learn how modern Aboriginal people maintain their cultural practices in such a dynamic global city.

 The Rocks Dreaming Aboriginal Heritage Tour is 100% Aboriginal owned and was developed by Aboriginal Elder, Margret Campbell, a Dunghutti-Jerrinjah woman.
 It is led by Aboriginal guides who share cultural knowledge and interpretation of Sydney’s Dreamtime symbology and creation, a living history passed down through generations.
-Learn how the Dreamtime ties within Sydney’s natural billion year old saltwater harbor and marine environment, sandstone strata, fresh waterways, flora and fauna that continue to influence Aboriginal people’s thinking and lifestyle today in modern Sydney.
+Learn how the Dreamtime ties within Sydney’s natural billion-year-old saltwater harbor and marine environment, sandstone strata, fresh waterways, flora, and fauna that continue to influence Aboriginal people’s thinking and lifestyle today in modern Sydney.

-This 90 minute walkabout tour in The Rocks is a perfect introduction of Aboriginal culture.
-It highlights the perspective of Sydney’s Dreamtime heritage that is intimate, enlightening and transformative.
+This 90-minute walkabout tour in The Rocks is a perfect introduction of Aboriginal culture.
+It highlights the perspective of Sydney’s Dreamtime heritage that is intimate, enlightening, and transformative.

 Operates